SAP-samples/data-intelligence-pyoperator-generator/README.md

 ![pyoperator](./images/pyoperator.png)

-All files are downloaded and the script-code has already initialized for a quick-start:
+All files are downloaded and the script-code has already been initialized for a quick-start:

 ![folders](./images/folders.png)